 There have been no notable aquatic weeds observed during the current reporting period.
-A total of 21 plant taxa were observed during this reporting period.
-Of these, all but four were observed among the 38 plant taxa identified during the MPPC program.
+A total of 22 plant taxa were observed during this reporting period.
+Of these, all but five were observed among the 38 plant taxa identified during the MPPC program.
 Two native aquatic plants sometimes regarded as nuisance plants, Pacific Azolla (Azolla filiculoides) and Duckweed (Lemna sp.), were encountered.
 No non-native plants were identified during surveys.

-Blue Green Algae were not detected during the aquatic weed surveys but were observed in many of the water quality samples collected from Salty Lagoon during this reporting period.
-Duckweed was encountered during all three surveys, but never at very high densities.
-Pacific Azolla was only encountered during one survey.
+Blue Green Algae were detected during one of the aquatic weed surveys but were also observed in many of the water quality samples collected from Salty Lagoon during this reporting period.
+Duckweed was encountered during two of the three surveys, but never at very high densities.
+Pacific Azolla was encountered in all three surveys, but never at high densities.
 The abundance of Duckweed and Pacific Azolla tends to fluctuate in response to temperature and freshwater flow.
 They are less likely to be observed growing at high densities during the winter months.